abiswas3/differentialprivacy/Crypto/DPFs/Readme.md

 The heavy hitters section makes calls to the subset sum problem, thus there is $\lambda n^2$ communication complexity.
 They have a construction that is more efficient and still uses $\lambda n$ but this is only needed for private heavy hitters, which I have not read in full detail.

-For specific details see this talk by [Henry]
+For specific details see this talk by [Henry Corrigan Gibbs - part II](https://www.youtube.com/watch?v=JP9CNjC2iUo&list=PL8Vt-7cSFnw1F7bBFws2kWA-7JVFkqKTy&index=5).
 </div>